javierllaca/hedge/README.txt

 In order to account for non-ASCII characters in Spanish data, UTF-8 is used for text encoding.

-The following flags are added at compilation and execution: javac -encoding utf8 ...	(compilation) java -Dfile.encoding=UTF-8 ...	(execution)
+The following flags are added at compilation and execution, respectively: javac -encoding utf8 ... java -Dfile.encoding=UTF-8 ...